filau/metro-stops-component/README.md

 # Metro stops CSS component

 This CSS component mimics a metro map, with stops.
 This is for example useful to plan or summarize some ideas chronologically.
+You can visit [the demo webpage](https://metro-stops.firminlaunay.me/example.html) for a real world example.

 ## Usage